-- Step 1: Contact your local Relationships Australia (SA) office to make an appointment. - Step 2: Meet your FDR practitioner(s) separately.
-Before attending a mediation session with your ex partner, it is compulsory to attend a free Child Focussed Information Session if you are wanting to discuss parenting issues.
-You will attend a different session from your ex partner.
-These sessions are offered at different sites around Adelaide for your convenience. - Step 3: Identify and work through issues that need attention.

-- Step 4: Discuss options that could be best applied to solve the identified issues. - Step 5: Talk through the issues until a workable solution and agreement is found. - Step 6: Summarise agreements verbally or in writing.
+- Step 1: Contact your local Relationships Australia SA office to make an appointment.
+If you choose, you can meet with a Family Caseworker first to discuss your options and your children's needs.
+Alternatively you can book yourself straight in with an FDR Practitioner if you already know you want to mediate. - Step 2: You and your co-parent meet your FDR practitioner separately. - Step 3: Attend the Working it out for the Kids workshop.
+You and your co-parent will attend separate workshops. - Step 4: Discuss options that could be best applied to solve the identified issues. - Step 5: Talk through the issues until a workable solution and agreement is found. - Step 6: Summarise agreements verbally or in writing.
+Further options may also be considered: